ramiabukhader/ramiabukhader/README.md

 </div>

 I'm Rami — founder of **LexOS**, Full Stack Development Manager at **Appexai**, and a Senior Appian Developer in enterprise banking.
-I ship full-stack products end-to-end by directing AI coding agents — **business and engineering, together**.
+I ship full-stack products end-to-end manually or by directing AI coding agents — **business and engineering, together**.

 ## 🏗 What I'm building